UChicago-PL/smyth/README.md

 ("forged") and outputs its result.

-We have provided the six sketches described in Sections 1 and 2 of our ICFP paper in the `examples/` directory so that you can, for example, run `./smyth forge examples/stutter.elm` from the `smyth/` directory to see the output.
+We have provided the six sketches described in Sections 1 and 2 of our ICFP paper in the `examples/` directory so that you can, for example, run `./smyth forge examples/stutter.elm` from the root directory of this project to see the output.
 Feel free to change the input-output examples on these sketches (or the program sketches themselves) to see how `smyth` responds.
 You can also create your own files following the same syntax (mostly Elm) to try out.

 By default `./smyth forge` only shows the top solution, but after all the other arguments, you can pass in the flag `--show=top1r` or `--show=top3` to show the